azalisk/chuck-operator/README.md

 ### Accomplish the following tasks
 1. Currently the application is failing to deploy.
-Find the issue and apply the fix to `chuck-operator` (fork the repo)
+Find the issue and apply the fix to `chuck-operator` (fork the repo,apply changes, build and deploy a new image, etc.)
 2. Improve the `chuck-operator` to follow best cloud/k8s native patterns.
 Apply the fixes to `chuck-operator` at your current fork.

  ### Outcomes